Providing Benefits at EVERY Level:

 *under Standard Test Conditions (STC)

-Stephen P. Shea, PhD and CEO of Tyll Solar, explains the involvement of NYSP21 and the Golisano Institute in the design process.
+Stephen P. Shea, PhD, of Tyll Solar, explains the involvement of NYSP21 and the Golisano Institute in the design process.

 Improved cooling of the PV cells